swhan91/enhancements/keps/sig-node/0035-20190130-topology-manager.md

    the hints returned by each hint provider.
 2. Filters the list of hints accumulated in Step 1 to only include hints with a single NUMA node and nil NUMA nodes.
 3. Iterates through all permutations of hints filtered in Step 2.
 The hint affinities are merged to a single hint by performing a bitwise AND.
 The preferred field on the merged hint is set to false if any of the hints in the permutation returned a false preferred.
-4. The hint affinities of the containers in a pod are merged to a single hint by performing a bitwise AND.
+4. The hint affinities for all containers in a pod are merged to a single hint by performing a bitwise AND.
 The preferred field on the merged hint is set to false if any of the hints in the permutation returned a false preferred.
 5. If no hint with a single NUMA Node set is found, return a default hint which is a hint with all NUMA Nodes set and preferred set to false.

 **Policy Decisions:**